 How apologies heal

 Within the above structure of apology, an effective apology can generate forgiveness and reconciliation if it satisfies one or more of seven psychological needs in the offended party.
 The first and most common healing factor is the restoration of dignity, which is critical when the offense itself is an insult or a humiliation.
 Another healing factor is the affirmation that both parties have shared values and agree that the harm committed was wrong.
 Such apologies often follow racial or gender slurs because they help establish what kind of behavior is beyond the pale.
 A third healing factor is validation that the victim was not responsible for the offense.
 This is often necessary in rape and child abuse cases when the victim irrationally carries some of the blame.
 A fourth healing factor is the assurance that the offended party is safe from a repeat offense; such an assurance can come when an offender apologizes for threatening or committing physical or psychological harm to a victim.
 Reparative justice, the fifth healing factor, occurs when the offended sees the offending party suffer through some type of punishment.
-A sixth healing factor is reparation, when the victim receives some form of compensation for his or her pain.
+A sixth healing factor is reparation, when the victim receives some form of compensation for their pain.
 Finally, the seventh healing factor is a dialogue that allows the offended parties to express their feelings toward the offenders and even grieve over their losses.
 Examples of such exchanges occurred, with apologies offered, during the Truth and Reconciliation Commission hearings in South Africa.

 In the U.S. government’s apologies for the Abu Ghraib incident, there was not a full acknowledgement of the offense and an acceptance of responsibility, so there could be no affirmation of shared values.
 In addition, there was no restoration of dignity, no assurance of future safety for the prisoners, no reparative justice, no reparations, and no suggestion for dialogue with the Iraqis.
 So it should not come as a surprise that the Iraqi people—and the rest of the world—were reluctant to forgive the United States.